Doctor of Nursing Practice (DNP)

 If you seek post-master's admission to the program, you must have an advanced-practice specialization as a nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, or certified nurse midwife.
 Becoming a nurse practitioner or clinical nurse specialist is part of your studies should you follow the post-baccalaureate track.

-The DNP program’s accelerated weekend format provides both full- and part-time options for study.
-The program can be completed in two years of full-time study on the post-graduate track, while you should be willing to commit to at least 3.5 years if you are traveling the post-baccalaureate path full-time.
+The DNP program’s accelerated format provides both full- and part-time options for study.
+The program can be completed in six semesters of full-time study on the post-graduate track, while you should be willing to commit to three years if you are traveling the post-baccalaureate path full-time.

 The format of the DNP program includes blended hybrid courses and the use of simulation, case studies, and seminars.